tuhinmallick/Stable-Diffusion-Inpaint/README.md

 After that, you can create a custom configuration `*.yaml` file, and specify the paths under the data key (check the [default configuration](configs/latent-diffusion/inpainting_example_overfit.yaml)).

+#### (Optional) Generating LaMA irregular masks

+In case you don't possess the binary masks or you want to generate random ones, you can now use LaMa irregular mask generation for your image dataset following the instruction reported in the [scripts\generate_llama_mask\README.md](scripts\generate_llama_mask\README.md).

 #### **Example of training in a small custom dataset**
 ```
 python3 main_inpainting.py --train --name  custom_training --base  configs/latent-diffusion/inpainting_example_overfit.yaml  --gpus 1,   --seed  42